NickIsOnYT/Mif/README.md

 ## The name

-- Mif (said as "Myth") is a combination of MP4 and GIF.
+- Mif (said as "Myth" but it's an "f" instead of a "th") is a combination of MP4 and GIF.

 ## Preview